 03/30/69 Senator Mike Mansfield, (D) Montana

-04/06/69 Prof. Zbigniew Brzezinski, Director Of The Research Institute
+04/06/69 Prof. Zbigniew Brzezinski, Director Of The Research Institute On Communist

 Affairs At Columbia University